hnyang1107/SHUbeamer/README.md

 # Shanghai University Presentation Starter Template

-SHUbeamer is a Latex starter template that will help SHUer make a better presentations.
+SHUbeamer is a LateX starter template that will help SHUer make a better presentations.

 ## Installation